pranavius/InstanceCollectionHelper/README.md

 - Search for a mount by its name, an instance name or type, as well as a difficulty setting
 - Multi-column scrollable UI with Name, Instance, and Available Difficulty columns
 - Links to in-game mount journal as well as instance and encounter journal for each list item
+- Ability to drop a map pin at the dungeon or raid entrance to make navigating to each instance easier
 - Simple buttons to set your desired instance difficulty with a single click
 - DataBroker integration for quick access to options via minimap icon or other DataBroker AddOns